Master’s Degree in Energy and Resources

 The Minor in Energy and Resources offers undergraduates the opportunity to develop basic knowledge and skills to help them address the complex and interdependent issues associated with the interaction of social, economic, political, technical, and environmental factors.
 Though it is designed primarily to complement majors in the natural sciences and engineering, students in any major with the appropriate prerequisites may pursue the ERG Minor.

-The Energy and Resources Group (ERG) is an academic unit within the University of California, Berkeley.
+The Energy and Resources Group (ERG) is an academic unit within the College of Natural Resources (CNR) at the University of California, Berkeley.
 Our vision is a future in which the twin goals of human well-being and a healthy environment are mutually and sustainably satisfied.
 ERG’s mission is to develop and transmit the critical knowledge needed to make such a future possible.
 We view society and the environment as an inextricably coupled system.
 ERG research, therefore, emphasizes (1) science-based knowledge of the environmental consequences of resource use; (2) analytical tools that promote efficiency, conservation, affordability and equity in energy and resource use patterns; and (3) a deep understanding of the social and institutional contexts in which resource and environmental problems arise, and in which creative and ethical solutions can be sustained.
 It is this synthesis of basic science, practical problem-solving and constructive social critique that defines ERG.

 ERG provides a dynamic academic environment in which students, core faculty, and affiliate faculty members communicate and collaborate freely and actively.
 This rich and diverse network of scholarship is represented in ERG’s broad research themes (Technology, Development and Society; Consumption, Resource Use and Equity; Global Change Science; Governance Challenges; and Ecological Economics), and is reflected in its curricular offerings.
 Most of these themes are not “fields” as defined by traditional academic departments.
 They have emerged through ERG’s integrative approach to research, and through applying our research to energy and resource problems at home and abroad.